Sedation Dentistry Winnipeg

 We are proud to offer 3 different types of sedation so you can rest assured that we can help you over come your dental fears no matter the service needed.
 The Winnipeg dentists at Westside Dental will work with you to choose the option that best suits your needs.

-Inhalation Sedation – Laughing Gas
+Nitrous Oxide Sedation – Laughing Gas

 Laughing gas is a combination of Nitrous Oxide and Oxygen that is given to the patient through a mask placed over the patient’s nose.
 The gas works very quickly reaching the brain and providing a calming effect within a few minutes.
 The depth of sedation can be changed from moment to moment.
 This allows the person administering the gas to increase or decrease the depth of sedation.
 Other sedation techniques don’t allow for this as easily.
 Our patients enjoy the fact that once treatment is over, and the gas is turned off, they do not feel groggy the rest of the day.
 They can drive themselves home.
 However, if you cannot breathe through your nose (stuffed up nose from a cold, or you are a pure mouth breather) this option is not well suited for you.